-Every time a silicon company launches a new processor or System on Chip (SoC), they simultaneously release a Development Platform.
-Development platforms are Physical boards consisting of a processor/SoC, peripheral interfaces, expansion connectors, and support for debug interface.
-They come equipped with Board Support Package based on popular operating systems and development frameworks, providing an ideal platform that enables engineers, students, product developers, and others to explore and have them familiarize with the new processor/SoC interfaces and features.
+Every time a silicon company launches a new processor or System on Chip (SoC), they simultaneously release the Software Development Platform (SDP) or Software Development Kit (SDK).
+Software or Product Development platforms are physical boards or PCBs consisting of a processor/SoC, peripheral interfaces, expansion connectors, and support for debug interface.
+These Development Platforms come equipped with Board Support Package based on popular operating systems and development frameworks, providing an ideal platform that enables engineers, students, product developers, and others to explore and have them familiarize with the new processor/SoC interfaces and features.

-By using a development platform, developers can ensure that their hardware and software development process runs in parallel, thereby accelerating their product development.
+By using product development platforms, developers can ensure that their hardware and software development process runs in parallel, thereby accelerating their product development.
 They help the user to benchmark their software, prototype applications and debug the software.

-In this case, the product development process will look as follows:
+In the case of using product development platforms, the development process will look as follows:

-Development platforms are called with different names like software development platforms, Evaluation Modules, Software Development Kits, Industrial Development Kits, etc. depending on the applications, they are intended for or on the silicon vendor releasing them.
-They also come in different variants and with different interfaces like w/wo Display, large all-in-one boards that run proprietary operating systems and a host of development tools or combination of a baseboard with multiple add-on boards catering to different applications.
+Development platforms are called with different names like software development platform, Evaluation Modules, Software Development Kits, Industrial Development Kits, etc. depending on the application they are intended for or on the silicon vendor releasing them.
+A product Development platform also comes in different variants and with different interfaces like with/without Display, large all-in-one boards that run proprietary operating systems and a host of development tools; or combination of a baseboard with multiple add-on boards catering to different applications.

+Development Platforms allow embedded software to be developed and tested on a prototype hardware before the end product is ready.
 Development Platforms thus allow product developers and OEMs to quickly and effectively develop software and applications, prototype their custom hardware and quickly integrate the two to create quality products with a quick time-to-market.
-They can get a head start on the competition, by creating products and solutions optimized by leveraging the capabilities of the latest processors and SoCs.
+Using Development Platforms can get product developers a head start on the competition, by creating products and solutions optimized by leveraging the capabilities of the latest processors and SoCs.